 GeneCards Summary for ARG1 Gene

 ARG1 (Arginase 1) is a Protein Coding gene.
-Diseases associated with ARG1 include Argininemia and Blue Toe Syndrome.
-Among its related pathways are NO-dependent CFTR activation (normal and CF) and Metabolism.
+Diseases associated with ARG1 include Argininemia and Intestinal Schistosomiasis.
+Among its related pathways are Innate Immune System and IL4-mediated signaling events.
 Gene Ontology (GO) annotations related to this gene include manganese ion binding and arginase activity.
 An important paralog of this gene is ARG2.

 Key element of the urea cycle converting L-arginine to urea and L-ornithine, which is further metabolized into metabolites proline and polyamides that drive collagen synthesis and bioenergetic pathways critical for cell proliferation, respectively; the urea cycle takes place primarily in the liver and, to a lesser extent, in the kidneys.

 Functions in L-arginine homeostasis in nonhepatic tissues characterized by the competition between nitric oxide synthase (NOS) and arginase for the available intracellular substrate arginine.
 Arginine metabolism is a critical regulator of innate and adaptive immune responses.
 Involved in an antimicrobial effector pathway in polymorphonuclear granulocytes (PMN).
 Upon PMN cell death is liberated from the phagolysosome and depletes arginine in the microenvironment leading to suppressed T cell and natural killer (NK) cell proliferation and cytokine secretion (PubMed:15546957, PubMed:16709924, PubMed:19380772).
 In group 2 innate lymphoid cells (ILC2s) promotes acute type 2 inflammation in the lung and is involved in optimal ILC2 proliferation but not survival (By similarity).
 In humans, the immunological role in the monocytic/macrophage/dendritic cell (DC) lineage is unsure.